 This all ties back to the 100+ trillion bacteria that live in our gut... don’t worry the vast majority of those bacteria are healthy.
-We can blame scientific researchers, doctors, and our germ-a-phobe friends who have spent too much time obsessing about bad bacteria, for delaying us from uncovering the amazing power of our good bacteria.
+And they have remarkable powers over the human body.

-Luckily for the health of all of us, now a significant amount of scientific research is being done on gut health and how to keep it healthy and balanced.
+Luckily for the health of all of us, a significant amount of scientific research is being done on gut health and how to keep our digestive system healthy and balanced.
 Let’s start with the basics of gut health.
 Bacteria exists everywhere from our head to our toes, but most of it lives in our large intestine, and is known as healthy gut flora or microflora.
 It is a truly important part of our digestive ecosystem known as the microbiome.

 We are all looking for balance in our lives, so why not in our microbiome?
 You can help balance your microbiome simply by consuming prebiotic fiber.
 So maybe this is the first time you’ve heard the term prebiotic, and maybe you are wondering if prebiotics and probiotics are the same?
 Nope!
 Or maybe related?
 Yep!